ERIS: An Energy-Guided Feature Disentanglement Framework for Out-of-Distribution Time Series Classification: Introduction

 To this end, ERIS incorporates three key mechanisms. \underline{\textbf{Firstly}}, an energy-guided calibration mechanism leverages this principle to directly address unguided disentanglement by learning to assign low energy to well-aligned features and high energy to poorly aligned ones.
 More importantly, by linking these energy scores to model uncertainty, ERIS becomes self-calibrating.
 When confronted with OOD samples that trigger high-energy responses, it automatically lowers confidence, thereby suppressing overconfident, incorrect predictions. \underline{\textbf{Secondly}}, a weight-level orthogonality strategy is employed to enforce structural independence between domain-specific and label-relevant representations, thereby mitigating mutual interference. \underline{\textbf{Thirdly}}, an auxiliary adversarial training mechanism injects structured domain perturbations into the feature space to encourage the learning of invariant, disentangled features.
-Compared to the most competitive state-of-the-art (SOTA) baselines, ERIS achieves an average accuracy improvement of 4.04\% on four datasets.